 2. Ocean Park

-This marine-life based theme park is one of the most crucial places to visit in Hong Kong for kids.
+This marine-life based theme park is one of the most crucial tourist places to visit in Hong Kong for kids.
 Ocean Park provides children with a blend of educational exhibitions and interactive displays, apart from shows and thrill rides which it entitles it to be one of the best places to visit in Hong Kong.

 How to reach Ocean Park: Hop on to a CityBus, Hong Kongs premium bus service